mpenkov/bigcsv/README.md

 ## Can You Make It Go Faster?

-We have a CPU-bound problem.
+When parsing CSV, we have a CPU-bound problem.
 Even when Python (CPython, to be more precise) runs on a multi-core machine, because of the [GIL](https://stackoverflow.com/questions/1294382/what-is-a-global-interpreter-lock-gil), each Python process can only use a single core.
 So if we can let our other cores join the party, processing should happen faster.
 Our processing consists of the following steps: